yaqi-lyu/SSW.Rules.Content/rules/sound-message-box/rule.md

 DialogResult result = MessageBox.Show(this, message, caption, buttons);
 ```

-::: good
-Figure: Good example - The code is not present in this example as it is automatically done
+**Figure: Good example - The code is not present in this example as it is automatically done**
 :::